sahansira/hook-star/README.md

 🔗 Get Started:
 Explore the documentation, installation instructions, and usage examples on our GitHub repository.

-Join the Hookify community today and take your React projects to the next level!
+Join the Hook-star community today and take your React projects to the next level!